 - Tzatziki spices (the Greeks eat homemade Tzatziki with almost everything)

 - Turkish sweets (especially, on the Northern side)

-Lefkara has been recently included to the Top 30 Most Beautiful Villages in Europe.
-It is a charming neighborhood, where the Cypriot folk needlecraft art was born.
-I enjoyed every minute there.
+Lefkara has been recently included by a few trusted travel editions in the Top 30 Most Beautiful Villages of Europe.
+It is a charming place with cobblestone streets and colorful doors&windows, where the Cypriot folk needlecraft art was born.

 2. The Blue Lagoon /Latchi

-Rent a small boat in Latchi and head to the Blue Lagoon, the Caribbean paradise in the heart of the Mediterranean sea.
+Rent a small boat in Latchi and head to the Blue Lagoon, a Caribbean paradise in Cyprus.
 Best to visit earlier in the morning, as many boats visit on tours.
 And yet this place is completely unspoiled and charming.
 Its beautiful crystal clear waters are simply stunning.
-You can also visit it by walking from the Baths of Aphrodite (90min) or hiring a quad, the road is too narrow for a car.
+Read more…

 3. Kato Paphos Archaeological Park

 Kato Paphos Archaeological Park houses a collection of the most amazing mosaics, dating back to the 2nd century A.D.
 Art and history lovers – this place is a must for you Read more…